Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Research Challenges

 \section{Research Challenges}

 The current generation of SLR tools can demonstrate significant effectiveness when utilised properly.
 Nonetheless, these tools still lack crucial abilities, which hampers their widespread adoption among researchers.
 This section will discuss some of the key research challenges identified from our analysis that the academic community will need to address in future work.
+It is not intended to provide a systematic review like the one in Section~\ref{oursurvey}, but rather to explore some of the most compelling research directions and open challenges, aiming to inspire researchers in this area.
+Section~\ref{sec:ai_screening} analyses the current challenges associated with integrating AI within SLR tools and discusses the potential social, ethical, and legal risks associated with the resulting systems.
+Section~\ref{sec:disc_tool_usage} addresses usability concerns, which represent a major barrier to the adoption of these tools.
+Finally, Section~\ref{sec:evaluation} discusses the challenges in establishing a robust evaluation framework and suggests some best practices.